RedTeamOperations/RedCloud-OS/README.md

 ## Building from scratch

 1. Download base OS i.e, [Parrot OS Architect Edition 5.3](https://parrotsec.org/download/?version=architect) and proceed with installation in VMware/VirtualBox.
-2. During VM installation when prompted to choose components, select only Mate Desktop Environment and proceed.
+2. During VM installation, when prompted to choose components, select only Mate Desktop Environment and proceed.
 3. ONce installation is finished, launch VM and clone this repo using `git clone https://github.com/RedTeamOperations/RedCloud-OS.git`
 4. Browse to `build-scripts` folder and make scripts executable.
 5. First execute [uninstall.sh](https://github.com/RedTeamOperations/RedCloud-OS/blob/main/build-scripts/uninstall.sh) and wait for script to finish.
 6. THen execute [hold.sh](https://github.com/RedTeamOperations/RedCloud-OS/blob/main/build-scripts/hold.sh) and wait for script to finish.
 7. Finally execute [install.sh](https://github.com/RedTeamOperations/RedCloud-OS/blob/main/build-scripts/install.sh) and wait for script to finish.
 8. Install required tools from APT repo/Github/Gitlab.
-9. Use Menu Editor to create applications launchers.
+9. Use `Menu Editor` to create applications launchers.
-10. Use Dconf Editor to customize icons.
+10. Use `Dconf-Editor` to customize icons.
-11. Use Grub Customizer to modify Grub settings.
+11. Use `Grub Customizer` to modify Grub settings.

 ## Feedback

- RedCloud OS is an ongoing piece of development and your feedback will help us enhance it furthermore.
-Feel free to either create **Issue** here in this repo or email us at **support@cyberwarfare.live** with subject "RedCloud OS".
+ RedCloud OS is an ongoing piece of development and your feedbacks/suggestions will help us enhance it furthermore.
+Feel free to either create an [**Issue**](https://github.com/RedTeamOperations/RedCloud-OS/issues) or email us at **support@cyberwarfare.live** with the subject "RedCloud OS".

 ## Acknowledgements